Vistors:

 Rate-distortion Curves

 Figure 8.
-Overall rate-distortion (RD) curves of advanced image compression schemes on PSNR and MS-SSIM metrics, the results are evaluated on USTC-TD image dataset 2022 and 2023.
+Overall rate-distortion (RD) curves of advanced image compression schemes on different metrics.
+From left to right, the results are evaluated by PSNR, MS-SSIM, VMAF (MSE model), and VMAF (MS-SSIM model) metrics on USTC-TD image dataset.

 Figure 9.
-Overall rate-distortion (RD) curves of advanced video compression schemes on PSNR and MS-SSIM metrics, the results are evaluated on USTC-TD video dataset 2023.
+Overall rate-distortion (RD) curves of advanced video compression schemes on different metrics.
+From left to right, the results are evaluated by PSNR, MS-SSIM, VMAF (MSE model), and VMAF (MS-SSIM model) metrics on USTC-TD video dataset.

 BD-RATE for PSNR/MS-SSIM Metrics